johnsonc/django-instant-installer/README.md

 Installer and demo for Django Instant.

-This installs the following modules:
+This will install Django and the following modules:

 - [Centrifugo](https://github.com/centrifugal/centrifugo): the websockets server.
 - [Django Instant](https://github.com/synw/django-instant): the Centrifugo <-> Django layer